download.png

 Her creations for the Gap were featured in numerous editorial layouts as well as national print and TV campaigns, directed by the likes of Michel Gondry and featuring trendsetting celebrities such as Madonna, Scarlett Johansson, Erykah Badu, India Arie, Sheryl Crowe and Jennifer Garner.

-As Design Director for Boys, she oversaw all aspects of design and development of Genuinekids and Genuinebaby Boys, growing the division from its inception in 2003 to a $87 million annual business.
-She also played a key role in shaping the overall GK brand image, overseeing the design of hang tags, hardware, tagless branding and marketing materials.
+As Design Director of the Boys Division, she oversaw all aspects of design and development of Genuinekids and Genuinebaby Boys, growing the division from its inception in 2003 to an $87 million annual business.
+She was interrim director of GK Girls design multiple times over her 10 year tenure, and oversaw the launch of GK Core Denim for Boys and Girls, which generated more than $40 million annually.
+She also spearheaded brand extensions such as outerwear and accessories, which elevated the brand and added $10 million in sales annually.
+As well, she played a key role in shaping the GK brand image, overseeing the design of branding and marketing materials.

 In 2015, Clarice joined the design team at maurices, the Minnesota-based women's apparel brand, as sweaters and knits lead.
 Under Clarice’s leadership, the sweater division increased its direct vendor penetration from 38-75% using co-creation development strategies to leverage unique vendor innovation skills.
+Once again she found herself traveling monthly to Minnesota.

 Education